MAHE Manipal Allied Health Sciences 2025

 This article will cover all the relevant details of the MBBS course such as eligibility criteria, admission procedure, salary, and scholarships.

-MBBS full form is Bachelor of Medicine and Bachelor of Surgery.
+The full form is NEET UG is Bachelor of Medicine and Bachelor of Surgery.
 It is a five-year-long undergraduate degree programme.
 It derives from the Latin phrase Medicinae Baccalaureus Baccalaureus Chirurgiae.

 The full form of MBBS is Bachelor of Medicine and Bachelor of Surgery.
 In the table below, we have discussed the MBBS course full form, eligibility, course duration, fees, average salary, and job profiles.